djangodeployment/django-deployment-book/03-web-server.rst

 process them as if their contents had been inserted in that point of ``/etc/apache2/apache2.conf``.

-As we noticed, if you visit http://yourowndomain.com/, you see the page you created.
-If, however, you visit http://[server_ip_address]/, you should see apache's welcome page.
-If the host name (the part between "http://" and the next slash) is yourowndomain.com or www.yourowndomain.com, then apache uses the configuration we specified above, because of the ``ServerName`` and ``ServerAlias`` configuration directives which contain these two domain names.
+As we noticed, if you visit http://$DOMAIN/, you see the page you created.
+If, however, you visit http://$SERVER_IP_ADDRESS/, you should see apache's welcome page.
+If the host name (the part between "http://" and the next slash) is $DOMAIN or www.$DOMAIN, then apache uses the configuration we specified above, because of the ``ServerName`` and ``ServerAlias`` configuration directives which contain these two names.
 If we use another domain name, or the server's ip address, there is no matching ``VirtualHost`` block in the apache configuration, so apache uses its default configuration.
 That default configuration is in ``/etc/apache2/sites-enabled/000-default.conf``.
-What makes it the default is that it is listed first; the ``IncludeOptional`` in ``/etc/apache2/apache2.conf`` reads files in alphabetical order, and ``000-default`` has the ``000`` prefix to ensure it is first.
+What makes it the default is that it is listed first; the ``IncludeOptional`` in ``/etc/apache2/apache2.conf`` reads files in alphabetical order, and ``000-default.conf`` has the ``000`` prefix to ensure it is first.

 If someone arrives at my server through the wrong domain name, I don't want them to see a page that says "It works!", so I change the default